 Based on project-specific data, a simplified construction schedule was used to estimate construction emissions.
 The representative project roadway length for each scenario was estimated by averaging all anticipated project roadway lengths within that designated scenario.
-Table 3.3-6 lists the 50 roadway project locations and 26 intersection locations, which was current at the time of the analysis.
+Table 3.3-6 lists the 49 roadway project locations and 26 intersection locations.